chrissyFraser/vander-weele-farms-llc/journals/chrissy_fraser.md

+## Oct 26, 2022
+* Finished front-end Orders in a teamwork session with Megan & Josh.

 ## Oct 25, 2022
 * Worked as a group on merge requests
+* Worked on Front-end Orders

 ## Oct 24, 2022
 * Completed Front-End Orders.js table